Mitie: 2020s

 In June 2020, Mitie announced it was to buy Interserve's facilities management business in a cash and shares deal worth £271m, later revised downwards to £190m.
 The deal, following its ratification by Mitie's shareholders, was completed on 1 December 2020.
 The Interserve acquisition increased the company's exposure to public sector work from one-third to half of its overall business activities.

 During the COVID-19 pandemic, Mitie added a wide range of services, including running Covid testing sites, cleaning offices and major transport services, and providing security for new quarantine hotels.
 The firm continued to work with Government departments such as the National Health Service, Department for Work and Pensions, the Ministry of Defence, and education providers.
 During 2021, the firm was publicly criticised over the management of several locations, including a Covid-19 testing site it ran under contract in Inverness and facilities at Russells Hall Hospital in Dudley, after several workers contracted the virus.
-In 2024, Mitie also resisted paying a COVID-related bonus to its private nursing staff that public NHS employees were given, although it relented in the fact of industrial action.
+In 2024, Mitie also resisted paying a COVID-related bonus to its private nursing staff that public NHS employees were given, although it relented in the face of industrial action.

 In July 2023, Mitie was awarded a four-year £280 million contract with the national railway infrastructure owner Network Rail; the arrangement brought together four prior contracts and involved the delivery of a fully integrated facilities management service for the entire Network Rail estate, spanning 800 sites across the UK, including train stations, offices, rail operating centres, and other locations.
 That same year, it acquired four separate security-related businesses, Biservicus Group, GBE Converge Group, R H Irving and Linx International Group.

 In February 2025, Mitie partnered with Elements Green, a solar and energy developer, to design their Staythorpe battery energy storage systems (BESS).
 The signed deal was for £71.5m.

 The company announced the proposed acquisition of a fire safety services business, Marlowe, in June 2025.
+This was completed on the 4 August 2025.

+In May 2026, the company was granted a Royal Warrant from King Charles III after providing cleaning services to Buckingham Palace and Windsor Castle.

+In June 2026, Mitie announced Phil Bentley will step down as the company's CEO in March 2027.

+In July 2026, Mitie was the subject of a £3.1bn cash takeover by facilities management firm OCS Group.
+The deal, if concluded in early 2027 (subject to shareholder and national security approvals and Competition and Markets Authority clearance), would create one of the UK's biggest outsourced services groups with combined annual revenues of around £8.5bn and a global workforce of 219,000 people.